 Wondering where the locals eat in Aruba?
-Trying to choose among the many restaurants in Oranjestad Aruba?
 You might be surprised to learn that some of the best local restaurants in Aruba also happen to be located in downtown Oranjestad.

 One of the best ways to find a great meal when looking at the many options among downtown Oranjestad restaurants is to go for Aruban food.
-These foodie finds also happen to be top options if you’re on a budget and looking for cheap restaurants in Oranjestad, especially while shopping.
+These eateries also happen to be the best option if you’re on a budget and looking for cheap restaurants in Oranjestad, especially while shopping.